jchultarsky101/uamcli/README.md

 ### Help screen

-If no command line arguments are provided, it will display the Usxage help as shown before.
+If no command line arguments are provided, it will display the Usage help as shown before.

 ````nushell